Bellman filtering and smoothing for state-space models: Parameter estimation by likelihood approximation

-\endgroup where all terms on the right-hand side implicitly or explicitly depend on the (hyper)parameter~$\bm{\psi}$.
+where all terms on the right-hand side implicitly or explicitly depend on the (hyper)parameter~$\bm{\psi}$.
 Time $t_0\geq 0$ is long enough to ensure the mode exists at time $t_0$.
-If model~\eqref{DGP0.3} is stationary and $\bm{\alpha}_{0}$ is drawn from the unconditional distribution, as in our simulation studies in section~\ref{section7}, then $t_0=0$.
+If model~\eqref{DGP0.3} is stationary and $\bm{\alpha}_{0}$ is drawn from the unconditional distribution, as in the simulation studies in section~\ref{section7}, then $t_0=0$.
 The case $t_0>0$ is analogous to that for the Kalman filter when the first $t_0$ observations are used to construct a `proper' prior (see~\citealp[p.~123]{harvey1990forecasting}).
 The first term inside curly brackets, involving the observation density, is given by model~\eqref{DGP0.3}.
-The remaining terms can be computed based on the output of the Bellman filter in Table~\ref{table11} or~\ref{table1}.
-Expression~\eqref{approximate estimator} can be viewed as an alternative to the prediction-error decomposition for linear Gaussian state-space models (see e.g.\ \citealp[p.\ 126]{harvey1990forecasting}), the advantage being that estimator~\eqref{approximate estimator} is applicable more generally.
+The remaining terms can be computed based on the output of the Bellman filter in Table~\ref{table2} or~\ref{table3}.
+Expression~\eqref{approximate estimator} can be viewed as an alternative to the prediction-error decomposition for linear Gaussian state-space models (see e.g.\ \citealp[p.\ 126]{harvey1990forecasting}), the advantage being that estimator~\eqref{approximate estimator} remains applicable---albeit as an approximation---outside the classic context of linear Gaussian state-space models.

 \begin{corollary} Take the linear Gaussian state-space model specified in Corollary~\ref{corol1}.
 Assume that the Kalman-filtered covariance matrices $\{\bm{P}_{t|t}\}$ are positive definite.
 Estimator~\eqref{approximate estimator} then equals the MLE. \end{corollary}